ChristopherSiems/Racos-automation/README.md

 git pull origin main
 ```

 5. Configure the tests you want to run by editing the the `auto_config.json` file using `vim` or `nano` or your editor of choice.
-The files should be edited such that the `"node_count"` value is set to the number of nodes for the current experiment and that the `"tests"` value is a list of the names of the tests to run. `"node_delays"` should be a list such that the top-level sublists are lists of lists, where each bottom-level sublist is a list of network delays (in ms) applied to each node in order.
+The files should be edited such that the `"node_count"` value is set to the number of nodes for the current experiment and that the `"tests"` value is a list of the names of the tests to run. `"node_delays"` and `"node_packet_drop_percents"` should a lists such that the top-level sublists are lists of lists, where each bottom-level sublist is a list of network delays (in ms) or percentage packet drop rates applied to each node in order.
 Below is an example configuration.

 ```json
 {